 Economic And Financial Governance

 The e-governance and e-governance services is a holistic concept that defines and assesses the impact that information technology and communication have on government practices and relations between government and society as a whole.
-The e-governance not only supports improved access to information and political processes but also an approach called participatory fundamentally change the relationship between government and society.
+The e-governance not only supports improved access to information and political processes but also an approach called participatory fundamentally changes the relationship between government and society.

 The concept of e-governance can be understood in a broad sense as a kind of superstructure, which covers the use of electronic technologies in three key areas of public action: